Andenes or platforms for agriculture in Peru

 - The European Association for Agroecology provides an online game called Segae in which a player pilots a virtual farm and implements agroecological practices to increase its sustainability.

-Donate to or join organizations that support agroecology.
+Donate, join, or follow organizations that support agroecology.
 There are many choices, including volunteer projects and other community-based initiatives that preserve biodiversity (see Key Players below).

 Groups